 The sole use of alcohol ink

-Distillation series (DS) unveiled itself for a 2016 solo show and debuted the sole use of alcohol ink on aluminum panels instead of painting alcohol ink on encaustic paintings on wood panels.
-Williams extracted and refined elements from ten years of encaustic painting, which further propelled them into glorious color fields, creating edges full of interest and depth, and yet flattening the surface compared to my encaustic painting.
+Distillation series unveiled itself for a 2016 solo show and debuted the sole use of alcohol ink on aluminum panels instead of painting alcohol ink on encaustic paintings on wood panels.
+Williams extracted and refined elements from ten years of encaustic painting, which further propelled them into glorious color fields, creating edges full of interest and depth, and yet flattening the surface compared to her encaustic painting.
 Also, it demonstrated her drive to originate with mediums and substrates.

 The fusion of encaustic and alcohol ink

 Williams was able to exploit the practice of using a blowtorch for over ten years from her encaustic painting to full benefit.
-As she transitioned to using alcohol ink, the use of a blowtorch to fuse and manipulated her encaustic paint had the same feel as using compressed air to blend and maneuvers her alcohol ink into Williams’s signature curvilinear patterning.
-Williams used encaustic; a beeswax, tree resin, and pigment paint medium, as a gesso primer for the wood to create a non-porous surface and to add texture for the alcohol ink, which she applied over the encaustic paint.
+As she transitioned to using alcohol ink, the use of a blowtorch to fuse and manipulate her encaustic paint had the same feel as using compressed air to blend and maneuvers her alcohol ink into Williams signature curvilinear patterning.
+Williams used encaustic; a beeswax, tree resin, and pigment paint medium as a gesso primer for the wood to create a non-porous surface and to add texture for the alcohol ink, which she applied over the encaustic paint.

 selected Sold works from 2006-2016

-Painting with encaustic; a medium made up of beeswax, tree resin, and pigment, which needs to be heated to work with it, took over my studio for ten years before I transitioned to using alcohol ink.
-I came to encaustic after experimenting with waxes as a post-fired medium on my clay sculptures in 2005-6.
-In 2006, I began painting with encaustic, employing a multitude of electric skillets to melt and blend the medium into a fluid state and blowtorch to fuse between each layer while manipulating with sculpting tools.
+Painting with encaustic; a medium made up of beeswax, tree resin, and pigment, which needs to be heated to work with it, took over her studio for ten years before she transitioned to using alcohol ink.
+Williams came to encaustic after experimenting with waxes as a post-fired medium on her clay sculptures in 2005-6.
+In 2006, she began painting with encaustic, employing a multitude of electric skillets to melt and blend the medium into a fluid state and blowtorch to fuse between each layer while manipulating with sculpting tools.